Tax Season can be Taxing to Professional Athletes

 Whether you are a seasoned veteran or a rookie navigating tax season for the first time, it can prove to be an extremely stressful time of year for all professional athletes.
 In addition to facing the same tax requirements as others, professional athletes have several additional layers of complexity.

 First, filing requirements can be confusing as professional athletes’ income is earned in multiple jurisdictions.
 Where an athlete is required to file a tax return and in which state (and even country) they file as a resident are among many of the issues they face.
 In addition, many athletes have significant expenses in training and advisor fees.
 Changes in the tax code have impacted a taxpayer’s ability to deduct business related expenses.
 However, that does not mean athletes should stop tracking these expenses as they can provide a dollar for dollar reduction in endorsement income and can still lower taxable income in certain states.
-Large amounts in these types of expenses are a red flag to the Internal Revenue Service (IRS) and state agencies and could cause these returns to be pulled and examined.
+Large amounts in these types of expenses are a red flag to the Internal Revenue Service (IRS) and state agencies which could cause these returns to be pulled and examined.
 Finally, take into consideration that high income individuals are examined by federal and state tax jurisdictions at a higher percentage than others and the unique issues that professional athletes face are now even further compounded.

 Often, athletes have international and state tax complications because they are not residents of the state or even the country in which their home team is based.
 To add to this complexity, different international jurisdictions have different filing requirements.
 For example, the U.S. requires both citizens and residents to file, while countries such as Canada only require residents.
 Therefore, cross border tax consequences can be determined by not only your physical location but your citizenship and residency.